 But, despite the lack of statutes, the UK does have regulators and guidance frameworks as well as laws pertaining to various areas such as data protection, privacy and employment law, allowing for a regulator-led model.

-There has also been parliamentry discussion about the impact it could have in various industries.
+There has also been parliamentary discussion about the impact it could have in various industries.

 Previously a whitepaper was proposed by Rishi Sunak’s government but its future remains uncertain under the current Labour government.